Meat/Seafood Process Worker

 Meat/seafood process workers may move into factory supervisor positions or production manager roles.

-Those working in seafood processing may also move into deckhand positions, and/or complete tickets (seafood qualifications).
+Those working in seafood processing at sea may also move into deckhand or other crew positions.

 Meat/seafood process workers may specialise in different stages of processing, such as slaughtering and grading animals, or grading certain species of fish or shellfish.